 All new patients who come to the clinic receive a complete evaluation and exam and are staged, counseled, and educated about melanoma.
 Our experts in dermatopathology review all biopsy slides of new patients and in 13% of cases, they will change the diagnosis.

-Patients whose case requires multispecialty care are presented to the multidisciplinary skin cancer tumor board, made up of highly-trained and experienced specialists in skin cancers who develop consensus treatment recommendations.
+Patients whose case requires multispecialty care are presented to the multidisciplinary cutaneous oncology tumor board, made up of highly-trained and experienced specialists in skin cancers who develop consensus treatment recommendations.
 Many patients with melanoma require different specialty services initially and during the course of treatment, and our team approach ensures they are seen by the appropriate physician or physicians.
-Approximately 12.5% of patients seen in the Melanoma Clinic have a significant change in management plans based on our use of the most current guidelines and diagnostic aides.
+Approximately 12.5% of patients seen in the Cutaneous Oncology Clinic have a significant change in management plans based on our use of the most current guidelines and diagnostic aides.
 Surgery is the main treatment option for melanoma removal.
 Each surgery is different and depends on individual factors, including the size, depth, and location of the cancer, as well as the overall health of the patient.
 Superficial melanomas - the thinnest and most shallow lesions - are removed by surgical excision, on an outpatient basis, using a local anesthetic.
 The success rate is very high, while the risk of recurrence is very low.

 As part of the Rogel Cancer Center patients have access to the Patient Support Services.
 These services are available to patients, their families and caregivers as a resource to help during treatment and afterwards.